 Why should they listen to you?

 Use whatever skills and experience you have to build that respect and confidence.

-Deciding on your next words and actions
+Deciding on your next

 There are some car sales people that choose to approach customers on the forecourt with the question, Are you looking at buying a car today?